Picovoice/picovoice/sdk/angular/projects/picovoice-web-angular/README.md

 The natural commands are domain-specific.
 In this case, a clock.
 It will only understand what you program it to understand, resulting in dramatic efficiency and accuracy improvements over generic Speech-to-Text approaches:

-> "Picovoice, Tell me a joke"
+> "Picovoice, tell me a joke"

 ```json
 {